TaranVH/2nd-keyboard/README.md

 All my custom Premiere, Photoshop, and After Effects keyboard shortcuts can be found here: https://github.com/TaranVH/2nd-keyboard/tree/master/Settings_and_shortcuts

-Please note, I'm not a real programmer (in this lifetime.)
+Please note, I'm not a real programmer (in this lifetime).
 My organization can be bad, and my code can be spaghetti-y.
 I have, however, done extensive commenting... so if you know how to code, it should be pretty easy to figure out what's going on.

 Help with this repository is appreciated, but don't feel bad if I never officially merge your scripts.
 I can't trust anything that I haven't fully tested myself, or something with code that I don't recognise or understand.
 These are my real day-to-day working scripts, so I can't compromise them for anybody.